Hornbill-Docs/esp-config/esp-config/email/using-email-routing-rules.md

 ## Rule Expression Syntax
-Each rule uses an expression to match information found within the email message being processed.
+Each routing rule uses an expression to match information found within the email message being processed in order to determine if the rule should be triggered.
 Information from the email message is made accessible to the expression processor as variables.
 For convenience, these variables are available in the editor when typing, you will see matching variable names being presented.
 You can also look up the variable names in the popup help next to the expression field.

+Routing rules use Hornbill's ExpressLogic Expression engine for evaluating the rule expressions.
+You can see a detailed [ExpressLogic Reference Guide](/esp-fundamentals/reference-guides/express-logic) to learn more about the syntax, functions, and general expression capabilities used in Hornbill.

 Selecting any of these variables from the list by clicking or using the arrow keys, will insert that variable into the Rule Expression field.